LangProc/langproc-2017-lab/readme.md

-This is all "normal" coursework, so the expectation is that you'll be getting all feedback within 10 working days (hopefully well before).
+This is all "normal" coursework, so the expectation is that you'll be getting all feedback within 10 working days (hopefully before...).
 As a consequence, there will be no manual intervention in submitted code - it is up to you to make sure it compiles and runs!